Technigo/project-cluedo/README.md

 #### 🚨Before starting with step 3, commit the second iteration to github.

-## Step 3 - Pick a murderer, a weapon and a room
+## Step 3 - Pick a murderer, a weapon and a roomstep4

 When clicking on the cards, you should invoke the right functions to pick a murderer, a room and a weapon.
 That should be stored in the mysterty object and we should visually see the chosen cards in the browser.